 With more than 600,000 people living in the area and more than 30% of them being scholars, Boston is the place to be – particularly if you’re a student.
 The city has a long history of architecture, culture, and much more.
 It’s also a very diverse city, where you can find Chinatown, Little Italy, and many other places that provide a variety of environments, different to that of Downtown.
-As a student, and also a hardcore traveler, I spend most of my weekends visiting iconic places to maximize my experience.
+As a student, I was also a hardcore traveler and spent most of my weekends visiting iconic places to maximize my experience.

 Based on my experiences, along with some local favorites, here are the top 8 things to do and visit in Boston!